 – Clash of Clans: the game continues in your absence, but the human desire for control means you don’t want to leave your base untended for long periods.

 – Snapchat: the ultimate FOMO play.
-Snaps from your friends that yo have literally seconds to see… again, IMAGINE what would happen if you didn’t get to see that pic of your best mate’s dinner 🙂
+Snaps from your friends that you have literally seconds to see… again, IMAGINE what would happen if you didn’t get to see that pic of your best mate’s dinner!

 4) Encourage collaboration

-When users have to work as a team to achieve something in your app you’ll be creating social pressure to re-engage – no-one likes to let the side down.
+When users have to work as a team to achieve something in your app you’ll be creating social pressure to re-engage – no one likes to let the other side down.

 Multi-player games do this well, as do chat apps like What’s App where it’s really easy to create a multi-user conversation.